Map of Vienna

 The Hofburg is a symbol of imperial splendor deeply rooted in the history of the Habsburg Monarchy.
 Originally built in the 13th century as a medieval fortress for the Habsburgs, the residence grew through continuous expansions into one of the largest palace complexes in Europe.
 This magnificent structure, developed over more than 700 years, combines Gothic, Baroque, and Neoclassical architecture and is a must-see highlight for all visitors to Vienna.
 Today, the Hofburg houses not only the offices of the Federal President but also renowned attractions such as:

-The Kunsthistorisches Museum (KHM) is one of the most significant and magnificentmuseums in the world, a must-visit for culture and art enthusiasts.
+The Kunsthistorisches Museum (KHM) is one of the most significant and magnificent museums in the world, a must-visit for culture and art enthusiasts.
 Located at the Ring, between the Hofburg and the MuseumsQuartier, it impresses with its architectural splendor in the style of Italian Neo-Renaissance (built in 1891).
 The collections include masterpieces by Bruegel, Rubens, and Rembrandt as well as fascinating artifacts from antiquity and ancient Egypt.
-Particularly noteworthy is the famous "Saliera" by Cellini, a treasure of the Kunstkammer Vienna.
+Particularly famous is the "Saliera" by Cellini, a treasure of the Kunstkammer Vienna.
 The museum's interior also captivates visitors with artworks by Gustav Klimt.
 A visit to the KHM should definitely be on your itinerary when traveling to Vienna.

 In the magnificent summer residence of the superstar Prince Eugene of Savoy, you’ll find one of Austria's most significant art museums.
 Here, you can explore Austrian art history from the Middle Ages to the 21st century.
 A particular focus lies on the Fin de Siècle and Art Nouveau periods, with the world's largest Gustav Klimt collection as its centerpiece.